Passer au contenu principal

 A new headboard is a high-impact bedroom update that can elevate even the simplest of bed frames.
 We’ve outlined the basics of buying a headboard in this guide – read on for all you need to know about headboard designs, materials, sizing, and installation types.

-Panel: One of the most basic headboard designs, a panel headboard is usually a flat, rectangular board that sits at the top of a bed.
-But all panel headboards aren't that simple – they are available in almost any material, color, and style.
-Their outer edge can be ornately curved, and even sloped or rimmed with crown molding, nailheads, and more.
+Panel: One of the most basic designs, a panel headboard is usually a flat, rectangular board that sits at the top of a bed.
+But most panel headboards don’t have to be boring – they are available in almost any material, color, and style.
+Their outer edges can be ornately curved, and even sloped or rimmed with crown molding, nailheads, and more.

 Shop Panel Headboards

-Wingback: A wingback headboard has two panels that jut out from either side to better enclose a bed's headspace.
+Wingback: A wingback design has two panels that jut out from either side to better enclose a bed’s headspace and give your bed a formal look.
 The secure side panels vary in width, shape, and design.

 Shop Wingback Headboards